habits

 When Sleep Won't Come

 Have you had those nights when sleep is evasive?
 When you shift in bed and adjust your pillow, throwing off or adding on layers of cover?
-Apart from general, good sleep hygiene practices such as keeping a regular sleep schedule, setting the tone for sleep with lighting and calming activities, sometimes it can feel like there is little to be done when our minds keep wandering once the lights go out.
-Based on what clients often tell me, I think that often the anxiety of not falling asleep is the primary culprit keeping us awake.
+Apart from following basic sleep hygiene practices, it can sometimes feel like there is little to be done when our minds keep wandering once the lights go out.
+While there are numerous ways to help increase the ability to sleep, I want to introduce you to one method that is a favorite of mine.

 Eyes on the Prize